 - Find out the METAR and forecast weather reports for your cross-country flight the next day;

 You don’t need to go to the hangar for the last two points, but doing it with your Flight instructor will eliminate any chance of failing the checkride.
-But at this stage, you are supposed to forecast the weather and plan cross-country flights all by yourself correctly.
+But at this stage, you are supposed to forecast the weather and plan cross-country flights by yourself correctly.

 Now let’s discuss how to utilize ACS, PPL oral exam guide, and other materials I mentioned in the beginning to pass the private pilot checkride.

-Airman Certification Standards (ACS)
+Read the Airman Certification Standards thoroughly.

 You can get ACS PDF online.
 But I recommend getting a hard copy.